lhunker/ai_astar/README.md

 Our program groups similar moves into one node, for example it will group a bash and the subsequent forward into one node.

+##Extra Credit
+We implemented code so the robot would run off the map if it is the cheapest option.
+The file clifftest can be used to test this functionality.

 ##Authors
 Lukas Hunker, Dan Murray, Brett Ammeson